 When will the Patient Safety Bill become law?

-Thereafter, it will proceed to the fourth stage where any amendments arising out of the Committee Stage will be considered.
+The Bill is currently at the fourth stage where any amendments arising out of the Committee Stage will be considered.
 Thereafter a statement will be made and it will be sent forward to the Seanad.
 As such, it is difficult to estimate when the Bill with be passed into law, and of equal importance, when it will be commenced by the Minister.

 Johan Verbruggen is an Associate Solicitor in the Medical Negligence Department at Callan Tansey Solicitors based in our Galway office.
 If you or your family have any questions about this article please contact Johan at 091 865 000 or firstname.lastname@example.org.